-Given below are some of the advantages of organic farming for small farmers:
+Listed below are some of the advantages of organic farming for small farmers:

 Limitations of Organic Farming for Small Farmers

-Small farmers can benefit drastically by practicing organic farming as it helps them get a high premium for their produce and reduce the capital investment involved in farming.
+Small farmers can benefit drastically by practicing organic farming as it helps them get a high premium for their produce and reduces the capital investment involved in farming.
 Organic agriculture for small farmers, however, has its own limitations.

 These limitations were studied by the Office of Evaluation and Studies (OE), International Fund for Agriculture Development (IFAD).
 They include the following:

-Organic farming may also turn out to be expensive given the situation when a small farmer has to carry out the transition, modify the soil structure drastically or get a certification.
+Organic farming may also turn out to be expensive given the situation when a small farmer has to carry out the transition, modify the soil structure drastically, or get a certification.

-Though a farmer can use a good deal of traditional knowledge in organic farming, since the practice is not as common as chemical farming, it is difficult for good scientific organic farming practices to propagate to the small farmers.
+Although a farmer can use a good deal of traditional knowledge in organic farming, since the practice is not as common as chemical farming, it is difficult for good scientific organic farming practices to propagate to the small farmers.

 Certification is also an important aspect of organic farming.
 In many cases, providing education related to necessary certifications and the guidelines that need to be followed for obtaining the certifications may be difficult.
 The cost of obtaining a certification is also high and out of the reach of a small farmer.
-Hence a small farmer can get into certification based organic farming only when there is a large group of 500-2000 farmers and the government funds the certification process.
+Hence a small farmer can get into certification-based organic farming only when there is a large group of 500-2000 farmers and the government funds the certification process.